-- In case you are not able to get a picture using the HDMI or component output, please connect the player to the TV using the composite video output, and then use the Setup Menu to adjust the player settings. - Video up-conversion over the component output is only available for unencrypted discs such as home video and consumer-created contents.
-Most commercially pressed DVD discs are CSS-encrypted and will be limited to 480i/480p resolution.
-This restriction applies to the component output only.
+- In case you are not able to get a picture using the HDMI or component output, please connect the player to the TV using the composite video output, and then use the Setup Menu to adjust the player settings. - · Video up-conversion over the component output is only available for unencrypted discs such as home video and consumer-created contents.
+Mc Sommercially pressed DVD discs are CSS-encrypted and will be limite 480i/480p resolutio component output only.
 The HDMI output is protected with HDCP and has no such restriction.